 (1) Names of the individuals or legal entities who shall be designated as founders;

-(3) Names of the individuals who shall be designated as Members of the Governing Board;
+(3) Names of the individuals who shall be designated as Members of the Board of directors;

 (4) Name of the individual who shall be designated as the Manager (has to be Serbian resident)

-(1) Certificate of Incorporation of the founder – apostilled (The Hague Convention, 5th October 1961), or if the founder is a foreign natural person – a copy of his/hers Passport;
+(1) If the founder is a legal entity, Certificate of Incorporation of the founder – apostilled (The Hague Convention, 5th October 1961), or if the founder is a foreign individual – a copy of his/hers Passport;

 (2) The Resolution of the founders’ Board of Directors or other appropriate authority to establish an Endowment in Serbia and appointing the person(s) to sign the foundation documents (we prepare the draft);

-(3) Copies of Passports (or Identity Cards for citizens of Serbia) of the designated representatives of the Legacy as Members of the Governing Board and the Manager (the Manager must be a Serbian resident); We can provide you with nominee service.
+(3) Copies of Passports (or Identity Cards for citizens of Serbia) of the designated representatives of the Endowment as Members of the Board directors and the Manager (the Manager must be a Serbian resident); We can offer you nominee service in this matter.

-(4) Duly notarized Memorandum of Association (or Resolution), (we can provide the initial draft and notarize it with or without your presence);
+(4) Duly notarized Memorandum of Association (Founding Act or Contract) (or Resolution), (we can provide the initial draft and notarize it with or without your presence);

-(5) Duly notarized Statute of the Legacy (We will prepare this and organize notarization of the signature of the endowment’s representatives);
+(5) Duly notarized Statute of the Endowment (We will prepare this and organize notarization of the signature of the Endowment’s representatives);

 (6) Duly completed application forms for the purposes of registration in the Serbian Business Registry Agency and/or for establishing a bank account.
 We are providing you with these forms.